Recent content by Paul Whybrow

 14. Paul Whybrow

-Thought for the Day When stupidity is considered ...
+Thought for the Day "The trick is to be grateful when your ...

 15. Paul Whybrow